schmoelder/diss/doc/02_fundamentals/04_design_formulation.md

 P_{ranked} = \frac{\sum_{i=1}^{n_comp} w_i \cdot P_i}{\sum_{i=1}^{n_comp} w_i}
 ```

+(multi_objective_optimization)=
 ## Multi-objective optimization

 In recent years, there has been growing interest in using multi-objective optimization (MOO) instead of single-objective optimization (SOO) in various fields, including chromatography.
 This is because SOO can sometimes result in information loss, as the optimization process focuses on a single objective and may overlook other important factors.
-In contrast, MOO considers multiple objectives simultaneously, providing a more comprehensive analysis of the design space {cite}`Heymann2022`.
+In contrast, MOO considers multiple objectives simultaneously, providing a more comprehensive analysis of the design space {cite}`Knutson2015,Heymann2022`.

 In the context of chromatography optimization, one advantage of MOO is that it usually does not require significantly additional computational power compared to SOO.
 This is primarily because most of the computational time is spent on evaluating the model, rather than the optimization process itself.